2023 Best Fine & Studio Arts Doctor's Degree Schools in the Great Lakes Region

 Top Great Lakes Region Schools for a Doctorate in Fine & Studio Arts

-Out of the 6 schools in the Great Lakes Region that were part of this year’s ranking, University of Wisconsin - Madison landed the # 3 spot on the list.
-UW - Madison is a very large public school located in the city of Madison.
+Out of the 6 schools in the Great Lakes Region that were part of this year’s ranking, University of Illinois at Urbana-Champaign landed the # 4 spot on the list.
+UIUC is a fairly large public school located in the city of Champaign.

-Read full report on Fine & Studio Arts at University of Illinois at Urbana-Champaign
+Full Fine & Studio Arts at University of Illinois at Urbana-Champaign Report

-You’ll be in good company if you decide to attend Ohio State University - Main Campus.
-It ranked #5 on our 2023 Best Fine & Studio Arts Doctor’s Degree Schools in the Great Lakes Region list.
-Ohio State is a very large public school located in the city of Columbus.
+You’ll join some of the best and brightest minds around you if you attend Ohio State University - Main Campus.
+The school came in at #5 on this year’s Best Fine & Studio Arts Doctor’s Degree Schools in the Great Lakes Region list.
+Ohio State is a fairly large public school located in the city of Columbus.

 Full Fine & Studio Arts at Ohio State University - Main Campus Report

-University of Illinois at Chicago landed the #6 spot in the 2023 rankings for the best doctor’s degree fine and studio arts programs.
-Located in the city of Chicago, UIC is a public college with a fairly large student population.
+University of Illinois at Chicago did quite well in this year’s ranking of the best places for fine and studio arts students to get a doctor’s degree.
+It came in at #6 on the list.
+Located in the large city of Chicago, UIC is a public college with a fairly large student population.

-Full Fine & Studio Arts at University of Illinois at Chicago Report
+Read full report on Fine & Studio Arts at University of Illinois at Chicago

 Explore the best fine and studio arts schools for a specific state in the Great Lakes region.